Health and Wellbeing

 Kooth– Free, safe and anonymous online support and counselling.
 Website: Home – Kooth

-Here you will find useful information on how to access help with health care costs when you are 18 e.g. sight tests, prescriptions and dental treatment.
+Here you will find useful information on how to access help with health care costs when you are 18 (e.g. eye tests, prescriptions and dental treatment).

 Talk to your Personal Advisor who can help you with applying for financial support to cover these health related costs